-Shooting At Cincinnati Nightclub Leaves At Least 1 Dead, Dozens Injured
+More Than a Dozen People Injured in Deadly Cincinnati Nightclub Shooting

 "Saturday night, it is a very young crowd.
 We have had incidents here in the past, but this is by far the worst," she said.

-Several officers were working security detail at the club and performed first aid and tried to revive the person who died, Williams said.
+Several officers were working security at the club; some performed first aid and tried to revive the person who died, police said.

-Fifteen people were shot.
-Some of them drove themselves to area hospitals and others were taken by ambulance.
+A single body was removed by the coroner shortly after 6 a.m.

+Authorities asked anyone with information to come forward.
+Investigators were checking to see if surveillance cameras were working, Williams said.

+The area is mostly industrial but also home to several nightclubs with a smattering of homes.
+A regional airport is nearby along the Ohio River.
+The area is fairly desolate at night, with the exception of the nightlife scene and 24-hour gas stations.
+The road where the club sits was easily cordoned off by a single police cruiser and officer at either end.

+First responders had problems reaching the shooting victims because the parking lots were full, Sgt.
+Eric Franz said.

-Authorities are interviewing several witnesses, but Williams said a lot of the club goers had left.
+Authorities are interviewing several witnesses, but Williams said a lot of the clubgoers had left.

 "The biggest problem when you have a large crowd like this and the shots ring out, a lot of the witnesses disappear," she said.